As one of the top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 - Hotel Granvia Kyoto: Attached to Kyoto Station, this grand 4.5-star is among some of the city’s sleekest luxury hotels that doubles its value with its convenient location.
 With nine on-site restaurants, an indoor pool, and spa with a steam room and hot tub, we wouldn’t blame you for spending as much time here as in downtown Kyoto.
 (Okay, maybe at little.)
 Book well ahead to get a shot at the best deals.

-✔ Recommended area for a quieter setting at a cheaper price
+✔ Best place to stay in Kyoto for a quieter setting at a cheaper price

 Set away from the major commercial buzz, Kamigyo is a quieter residential area situated north of the more historic Nakagyo Ward.